-Micron Technology: It Aint Over Till Optane Sings
+Micron Technology: It Ain't Over Till Optane Sings

 Valuation

 Whether compared to its peers or its earnings growth, Micron has a very low P/E ratio.
 Although sometimes a low P/E ratio is a sign of a company in distress, this is not the case.
 The long-term debt to revenue ratio seems acceptable, and even low when compared to its peers.
-From Q3 to Q4 long-term debt was reduced and this trend is expected to continue.
+From Q3 to Q4, long-term debt was reduced and this trend is expected to continue.

 A low P/E can also be a sign that the company is expected to decrease its earnings, but this is not the case either.
 The company has solid plans to stabilize its earnings next year (and even increase them).
 Micron has four Business Units, three of which have solid plans for revenue growth next year.